Chapter 7 Geographic data I/O

 mapview package as an HTML file or image using the

 List and describe three types of vector, raster, and geodatabase formats.

 read_sf()and the more well-known function

-cycle_hire_xy.csvfile from the spData package (Hint: it is located in the
+cycle_hire_xy.csvfile from the spData package as a spatial object (Hint: it is located in the

 misc\folder).
 What is a geometry type of the loaded object?